-Healthy homemade creamsicles made with cauliflower and streaked with rainbows of healthy fruits and vegetables.
+Healthy cauliflower popsicles are creamsicles made with cauliflower and streaked with rainbows of healthy fruits and vegetables.
 Easy to make, a creamsicle full of hidden veggies, and refreshing for all ages.

 What Does A Creamsicle Taste Like?